Divorce, Remarriage and Annulment

 Within the Documentary category we find two sub categories: (1) Defect of Form, and (2) Previous Bond.
 Concerning Defect of Form, the Catholic Church has a set of requirements for what constitutes a proper marriage ceremony.
 If the specified procedures are not followed, the marriage is not considered to be valid.
 For instance: if a couple was married by a Justice of the Peace and at least one of the parties was Catholic, the marriage would be invalid.
 If the marriage took place before a non-Catholic minister without the permission of the bishop, the marriage would also be invalid.
 As for Previous Bond, a Catholic with a previous valid marriage may not contract another marriage while the first spouse is still alive.

 You do not have to worry about confronting a former spouse during the annulment process.
-In fact the vast majority of cases involve only the submission of paperwork by your parish priest.
-Also, the granting of an annulment does nothing to affect the legitimacy of any children produced by the marriage.
+In fact, the vast majority of cases involve only the submission of paperwork by your parish priest.
+Also, just as a divorce has no effect on the legitimacy of any children produced by the marriage so to a decree of nullity has no effect.
 Finally, the fee charged for an annulment does not even cover the cost of the process and is usually much lower than one would expect.
 If a petitioner cannot pay, the case will still go through.
-So cost should never be an excuse for not seeking an annulment.
+So, cost should never be an excuse for not seeking an annulment.

 For Further Study